hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

         - use code to pass results to HTML to display
             - eg: `document.getElementById("id").innerHTML = xxx`
         - use `console.log(...)` for debugging

+- DOM
+    - HTML element
+        - Component of a HTML document
+        - contained between tags.
+        - starts with`<name of tag>` and ends with `</name of tag>`
+        - Node which can have attributes.
+        - Node can have 'child nodes'.
+        - Part of the Document Object Model (DOM) when document is parsed (by browser)
+    - how to change DOM
+        - select element, by ID or by query Selector
+        - use `.innerHTML` to change it's contents

 - data types
     - string